-Attaching the responsibility for notice of resignation to directors will empower directors to take proper steps to protect themselves while at the same time reducing the risk of phoenix activity.
-We believe there should be a system of mutual reporting or accessible system of record which aligns with the advent of the 'Director Identification Number' (DIN).
-Directors to whom the new responsibility would attach also require adequate information.
-At present it is too difficult for directors who reign to ensure they are removed as directors.
+Refer paragraph 23.
+The onus should be on the individual director who has resigned.
+We do not think this constitutes a significant compliance burden as the individual director benefits from this reporting regime - he or she can obtain certainty that his or her resignation has been acknowledged and recorded.
+It will also empower directors to protect themselves while at the same time reducing the risk of phoenix activity.
+A system of mutual reporting or accessible system of record which aligns with the introduction of the 'Director Identification Number' (DIN) must be established.
+Directors to whom the responsibility would attach also require adequate information.